HarshitKaushik/java-cheat-sheet/README.md

 ### Increment and Decrement Operators

-- Lets learn about the increment and decrement operators in Java.
+- Let's learn about the increment and decrement operators in Java.

 #### Basics of Increment and Decrement Operators